 Water Reuse in Utah (2005): A look at opportunities for water reuse in Utah.

-DRAFT Green River Pipeline Cost Analysis (2002): This report looks at various alternatives to import water from the Green River drainage, a major tributary to the Colorado River, for use along the Wasatch Front.
+DRAFT Green River Pipeline Concept Report (2002): This report looks at various alternatives to import water from the Green River drainage, a major tributary to the Colorado River, for use along the Wasatch Front.
 It investigates the feasibility of importing water from either Fontenelle Reservoir in western Wyoming or Flaming Gorge Reservoir, near the Utah Wyoming border, into the Bear River or Weber River drainage.
 This report remains in draft form and is a preliminary analysis.
 On March 3, 2020, the Utah House of Representatives voted to approve H.B.
 328, which tasks the Division of Water Resources with updating the cost estimates of the study.
 The bill is awaiting consideration by the Senate.

 State Water Plan (2001): The Division provides comprehensive water planning for the state.
 This is summarized in the State Water Plan.
 The State Water Plan is currently being overhauled and updated and will reflect the new regional conservation goals.